odybhoja/Ergo-Bounties/docs/how-it-works.md

 - Better categorization of bounties by type or difficulty
 - Enhanced statistics and visualizations
 - Integration with other Ergo ecosystem tools

-## For Developers

-If you want to contribute to improving the bounty tracking system:

-1. Review the Python script to understand the current implementation
-2. Test changes locally before submitting PRs
-3. Ensure backward compatibility with existing data formats
-4. Consider edge cases in bounty descriptions and formats

-For questions or suggestions about the bounty tracking system, please open an issue in the repository.

 ## Donations